PHA Research Award Winners

 Proof of Concept Research Grants

 This program offers support for new research projects that are in the early exploratory and developmental stages and have the potential to lead to advances in the scientific understanding of PH.
 Projects often result in the development of data enabling the investigator to apply for a larger, hypotheses-driven research project.
-This is an active grant program for 2014.

 Research Fellowship in Pulmonary Arterial Hypertension

 Historically a partnership between PHA and organizations such as the Foundation of the American Thoracic Society and Pfizer, Inc., this award enables new faculty-level investigators to make the transition to established investigators.
 Partnerships between junior and senior investigators are strongly encouraged and awards support novel studies of the diagnosis, pathogenesis, treatment or outcomes of pulmonary hypertension.
-This is an active grant program for 2014.